protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 -->
 L b/c of engineering work but modular? **NEED HELP HERE**

-I don't have a clear understanding of the engineering needs to acheive useful interop (to unblock tutorials on that subject), but there's lots of conceptual content we could get started on right away.
+I don't have a clear understanding of the engineering needs to certain requested interop features (to unblock tutorials on that subject), but there's lots of conceptual content we could get started on right away.

 #### Roles / skills needed